kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A Broadcast is a collection of tracks from a single producer identified by a unique path within the session.
 A MoqTransfork session may be used to publish and subscribe to multiple, potentially unrelated, broadcasts.

-A broadcast path consists of byte slices used to route subscriptions to the correct publisher.
+A broadcast path consists of string parts used to route subscriptions to the correct publisher.
 The application determines the structure and encoding of the path.
 A broadcast path MUST be unique within a session and SHOULD contain entropy to avoid collisions with other sessions, for example timestamps or random values.